-Fake steak is patties of ground beef mixed with rice (instead of oats or breadcrumbs) and onion.
-Worcestershire sauce gives Fake Steak its savory flavor and makes it taste so much better than I'd expect from such a short ingredient list.
+Fake Steak, or Mock Filet Mignon, is my favorite childhood meal.
+Fake steak is patties of ground beef mixed with rice (instead of oats, breadcrumbs, or crackers) and onion.
+Worcestershire sauce gives fake steak its savory flavor and makes it taste so much better than I'd expect from such a short ingredient list.

 Jump to: